Stuck in someone else's frames? break free!

 1/4 cup fresh cilantro leaves

-1 lb boneless chicken breast halves
+1 pound boneless chicken breast halves

 3 large garlic cloves, minced